 Setup instructions:

-2. Sell raffle tickets leading up to and during the event.
+Sell raffle tickets throughout the event.

 Required materials: